spohnan/jenkins-rpm-build/README.md

 Once this RPM has been built and installed on a Jenkins server you'd build RPM projects as follows:

-* Configure RPM source project SVN.
+* Configure RPM source project version control (svn/git).
 If many RPMs are packaged into a single project consider using the File System SCM plugin to create individual RPM builds from a single project checkout
 * Use the free-style software project to configure a new job to build the RPM project ensuring that the name of the Jenkins job is the same as the name of the rpm.